UA-RCL/ua-rcl.github.io/index.md

 ## News

+1. Our paper titled ***A Unified Portable and Programmable Framework for Task-Based Execution and Dynamic Resource Management on Heterogeneous Systems*** has won the Best Paper Award in Workshop on Extreme Heterogeneity Solutions ([ExHET'25](https://ornl.github.io/events/exhet2025/))!
+Congratulations Serhan!
+(Check out our [blog post](./2025/03/03/isfpga_tutorial_and_exhet.html))
-1. Serhan Gener and Sahil Hassan will hold a Tutorial Session ***CEDR: A Holistic Software and Hardware Design Environment for Hardware Agnostic Application Development and Deployment on FPGA-Integrated Heterogeneous Systems*** in [ISFPGA'25](https://www.isfpga.org/workshops-tutorials/#t6).
+1. Serhan Gener and Sahil Hassan held a Tutorial Session titled ***CEDR: A Holistic Software and Hardware Design Environment for Hardware Agnostic Application Development and Deployment on FPGA-Integrated Heterogeneous Systems*** in [ISFPGA'25](https://www.isfpga.org/workshops-tutorials/#t6).
+(Check out our [blog post](./2025/03/03/isfpga_tutorial_and_exhet.html)).
 1. Our paper titled ***A Unified Portable and Programmable Framework for Task-Based Execution and Dynamic Resource Management on Heterogeneous Systems*** is accepted for publication in Workshop on Extreme Heterogeneity Solutions ([ExHET'25](https://ornl.github.io/events/exhet2025/))
 1. Our paper titled ***A Runtime Manager Integrated Emulation Environment for Heterogeneous SoC Design with RISC-V Cores*** ([IEEE Xplore](https://ieeexplore.ieee.org/document/10596355)) was published in Heterogeneity in Computing Workshop ([HCW'24](https://hcw.pages.dev/)).
 1. Our paper titled ***Tutorial: A Novel Runtime Environment for Accelerator-Rich Heterogeneous Architectures*** ([ACM](https://dl.acm.org/doi/abs/10.1145/3687463)) was published in ACM Transactions on Embedded Computing Systems.